NourelhudaAlahmad/NourelhudaAlahmad/README.md

 ║                                                                      ║
 ║  SETUP                                                               ║
 ║  1.
 Replace README.md in github.com/NourelhudaAlahmad/NourelhudaAlahmad ║
+║     with this file.                                                  ║
+║  2.
+Workflows in .github/workflows/ of that repo:                    ║
+║       snake.yml          → contribution snake (already running)      ║
+║       summary-cards.yml  → stats / language / contribution cards.    ║
-║     with this file (the profile repo already exists).                ║ ║  2.
-Fill in the LINKS section (LinkedIn, email, portfolio, X).       ║ ║     Remove any badge you don't want.                                 ║ ║  3.
-Optional: copy snake-workflow.yml to .github/workflows/snake.yml ║
+║                            Needs a token secret once — the how-to    ║ ║                            is at the top of summary-cards-workflow.yml║ ║  3.
+Fill in the LINKS section (LinkedIn, email, portfolio, X).       ║ ║     Remove any badge you don't want.                                 ║ ║                                                                      ║
-║     to enable the contribution snake.                                ║ ║                                                                      ║
 ║  Anything marked ✏️ is meant to be personalised.                      ║ ║  Tip: GitHub caches images for a few minutes — be patient after      ║